-AGF Takes Over, to Review ICPC’s Alleged Fraud Charges Against Ozekhome
+AGF Takes over, to Review ICPC’s Alleged Fraud Charges against Ozekhome

 Alex Enumah in Abuja

-The office of the Attorney-General of the Federation (AGF) and Minister of Justice, Prince Lateef Fagbemi (SAN), on Monday, took over the case brought against Prof. Mike Ozekhome (SAN) by the Independent Corrupt Practices and other related offences Commission (ICPC).
+The office of the Attorney-General of the Federation (AGF) and Minister of Justice, Prince Lateef Fagbemi, SAN, on Monday, took over the case brought against Professor Mike Ozekhome SAN, by the Independent Corrupt Practices and other related offences Commission (ICPC).

 The AGF besides, got permission of Justice Peter Kekemeke, of the High Court of the Federal Capital Territory (FCT) to review the case file of the fraud allegation.

-The DPPF further told the court that the decision was also guided by public interest and to instil confidence, fairness and competence in the criminal justice system.
+The DPPF further told the court the decision was also guided by public interest and to instill confidence, fairness and competence in the criminal justice system.

-While assuring the court that the right of the defendant will be protected and that no party will be made to suffer any adverse effects, the DPPF stressed that inter-agency cooperation to fight corruption was also considered by the OAGF.
+While assuring the right of the defendant will be protected and no party will be made to suffer any adverse exposure, the DPPF, stressed that inter-agency cooperation to fight corruption was also considered by the OAGF.

-Responding, the ICPC did not object to the takeover but promised to cooperate fully with the office of the AGF to ensure diligent prosecution.
+Responding, the prosecution did not object to the takeover but promised to cooperate fully with the office of the AGF to ensure diligent prosecution.

 Justice Kekemeke subsequently adjourned the matter till February 24, for arraignment.